The Race

 History

-The Tour de l’Avenir was created in 1961 by Jacques Marchand, editor of the newspaper L’Équipe.
+The Tour de l’Avenir was created in 1961 by Jacques Marchand, editor-in-chief of the newspaper L’Équipe.

 The Tour de l’Avenir is now part of the UCI U23 Nations Cup (category 2.Ncup).